 Date Museum

-The Date Museum (伊達博物館, Date Hakubutsukan) is a fascinating tribute to the Date Clan, who governed Uwajima for over 250 years during the Edo Period.
-The museum tells the story of Uwajima's prosperity under the rule of the Date family, beginning with the first lord, Date Hidemune, from the main branch of the Date Clan in Sendai.
+The Date Museum (伊達博物館, Date Hakubutsukan) offers a fascinating glimpse into the rich history of the Date Clan, who ruled over Uwajima for more than 250 years during the Edo Period.
+The museum showcases the rise of Uwajima under the leadership of the Date family, beginning with Date Hidemune, the first lord from the main branch of the powerful Date Clan in Sendai.
+The exhibits show how the city flourished under the Date family's rule, providing an in-depth look at the region's political, cultural, and economic development during this period.

 Hours and Fees